tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 ## Example of a resource description {#examples}

-Typically, an API will have a number of resource URLs grouped under the same resource.
-In the Mailchimp API, the [Campaigns resource](http://developer.mailchimp.com/documentation/mailchimp/reference/campaigns/#) is described as follows:
+Here's an example of a resource description from the Mailchimp API's [Campaigns resource](http://developer.mailchimp.com/documentation/mailchimp/reference/campaigns/#):

 <a class="noExtIcon" href="http://developer.mailchimp.com/documentation/mailchimp/reference/campaigns/"><img src="images/mailchimpcampaigns.png"/></a>